H2(g) + O2(g) → H2O(g) + Energy: A Complete Guide to Thermochemistry on the Regents Chemistry Exam

 If breaking bonds takes more energy than forming bonds releases, ΔH is positive — endothermic.
 If forming bonds releases more than breaking costs, ΔH is negative — exothermic.

-Let's look at the H2 + O2 reaction using this approach It's one of those things that adds up..
+Let's look at the H2 + O2 reaction using this approach Worth keeping that in mind..

 In the reactants, you need to break: